2yngsklab/deadenylation-kinetics/README.md

 ### Parameter estimation
 `rxnrate`: The `rxnrate` (Reaction Rate) function defines the mathematical model for a sequence of deadenylation events and is used as input for the ODE solver.
 As input, this function takes three parameters:
-1. list of the time points of interest,
+1. List of the time points of interest,
-2. concentration of each RNA species, and
+2. Concentration of each RNA species, and
-3. the rate parameters for each deadenylation event.
+3. The rate parameters for each deadenylation event.

 `simulation`: The `simulation` function computes the concentration of each RNA species for a given time point and solves the ODE defined by the `rxnrate` function.
 As input, this function takes three parameters:
-1. the rate parameters for each deadenylation event,
+1. The rate parameters for each deadenylation event,
-2. the length of synthetic RNA (i.e., the number of RNA species), and
+2. The length of synthetic RNA (i.e., the number of RNA species), and
-3. the list of time points of interest.
+3. The list of time points of interest.

 `ssq`: The `ssq` (Sum of Squared Residuals) function calculates the difference between the predicted and observed concentrations of each RNA species and is key for the LM routine in the `minpack.lm` R package.
 As input, this function takes the preprocessed image data and the rate parameters for each deadenylation event.
 The function generates the predicted concentration by the simulation function.